GriffinPlus/dotnet-libs-logging/README.md

 ; levels.
 ;
 ; The 'Level' property defines a base log level for matching log writers, i.e.
-; setting 'Level' to 'Note' tells the log writer to write log messages with ; at least log level 'Note', e.g. 'Note', 'Warning', 'Error' and 'Failure'.
-; Do not use aspect log levels here, since the order of aspect log levels is ; not deterministic, especially in multi-threaded environments.
+; setting 'Level' to 'Notice' tells the log writer to write log messages with ; at least log level 'Notice', e.g. 'Notice', 'Warning', 'Error', 'Critical', ; 'Alert' and 'Emergency'.
+Do not use aspect log levels here, since the order ; of aspect log levels is not deterministic, especially in multi-threaded ; environments.
 ;
 ; The 'Include' property allows including certain log levels that are not ; covered by the 'Level' property.
 Multiple log levels can be separated by